Make a 3D Racing Game from Scratch in Godot

 NFS 2 gameplay gives some good concept

-As for any project, it is important to model it in a way so we don’t get stuck later when project grows.
+We want to model this game in a way so we don’t get stuck later when project grows.
 A failed project is one which requires a refactoring stage for every new feature that must be added.
 This typically happens when not much thought is given to project structure before starting the code.

 Project Structure

-Then high-level components will use them (as we use libraries); and those high-level components themselves will then be used by even more high level components and so on forming a hierarchy. it is a one-sided dependency only; similar to how libraries are.
+Then more high-level components will use them via the handles; and those high-level components themselves will then be used by even more high level components and so on forming a hierarchy. it is a one-sided dependency only.

 1. One component does exactly one job (knows nothing about any other thing).